jchrszcz/papers/README.md

 Paper data
 =====

-A collection of R code and data for papers I have published.
+A collection of R code and data for papers I have coauthored.